 With some limitations, it’s possible to use several of the Logtalk developer tools with Prolog codebases.
 In doing so, keep in mind that Logtalk (1) uses Prolog as a backend compiler and (2) is designed to be Prolog agnostic.
 The lack of sensible standardization, particularly of modules and term-expansion mechanisms, means that each Prolog system provides its own proprietary implementation of these and other concepts and mechanisms, precluding portable solutions.
 The Prolog adapter files used by Logtalk contain code to workaround some of these portability issues.

-For best results, always use the latest Logtalk version to benefit of any recent improvements to the Logtalk compiler and Prolog backend adapter files that facilitate compiling Prolog code as Logtalk code.
+For best results, always use the latest Logtalk version to benefit from any recent improvements to the Logtalk compiler and Prolog backend adapter files that facilitate compiling Prolog code as Logtalk code.

 Plain Prolog code